Conference Sessions - Friday, October 18, 2024

 Session 5 Programs (9:30 am - 10:30 am)

-Critical Indigenous Librarianship: Cultivating Community through Indigenous Library space, collections and services (Alex Soto, Eric Hardy, Vina Begay)
+Critical Indigenous Librarianship: Cultivating Community through Indigenous Library space, collections and services (Eric Hardy, Vina Begay)

 This presentation will spotlight how the Labriola National American Indian Data Center, an Indigenous-led and Indigenous-staffed library at Arizona State University (ASU), centers community in their library programming and services.
 Presenters will highlight successful library programs that encourage Tribal community members within the urban area and on reservations at ASU campus to share knowledge through storytelling, art, and performance.
 Presenters will also stress the importance of how culturally relevant programming fosters a learning environment that supports Indigenous academic success.
 Through their implementation of Indigenous librarianship, Labriola staff will emphasize how libraries can be a space for decolonization and cultural resilience when Indigenous values of kinship, community, consent and sovereignty are applied throughout a library service model.